 Just have a quick question?
 Or need help with a registration issue?
 Our front desk staff can help-- no need to wait to see an advisor!
 Just let them know what you need and they will help you, or set you up to see an advisor if necessary.

-General Advising is open to anyone, on a walk-in basis, and includes everything from answering quick questions to helping you sort out a problem.
-General Advising is available year-round but may be limited during the Registration Advising period and in the first twelve class days of the semester.
+General Advising is open to economics majors or non-majors who have attended info sessions, on a walk-in basis, and includes everything from answering quick questions to helping you sort out a problem.
+General Advising is available year-round but may be limited during the Registration Advising period and in the first twelve class days of the semester, especially for non-majors.

-Registration Advising sessions are quick (20 minutes or less) meetings to review your degree audit and discuss your courses for the coming semester -- by appointment starting a few weeks before registration (economics majors will be notified by email).
+Registration Advising sessions are quick (20 minutes or less) meetings to review your degree audit and discuss your courses for the coming semester -- by appointment or walk-in starting a few weeks before registration (economics majors will be notified by email).
 Registration Advising is NOT required for economics majors unless they are new to the major or are on scholastic probation.
-If you would like to see an advisor, please call our office for an appointment.
+If you would like to schedule an appointment to see an advisor, please call our office.
 Please come to your appointment prepared to ask questions and take notes.
 These are brief sessions focusing on the upcoming semester only (for long-term planning see Strategic Advising).